open-telemetry/opentelemetry-specification/specification/data-resource-semantic-conventions.md

 * Consider to add optional/required for each label and combination of labels (e.g when supplying a k8s resource all k8s may be required).

+_Note: certain label groups in this document have a **Required** column.
+For these groups if any label from the particular group is present in the Resource then all labels that are marked as Required MUST be also present in the Resource.
+However it is valid that the entire label group is omitted (i.e. none of the labels from the particular group are present even though some of them are marked as Required in this document)._

 ## Service

 **type:** `service`